“I feel like I’m one of the most conscientious golfers out here, so if I feel like I’ve done something wrong."

 McIlroy eventually hit his third shot short of the green and ran up a double-bogey six, but made his 10th birdie of the day on the par-five ninth to match the seven-under-par 65 of Olympic champion Xander Schauffele.

-“I think Jordan [Spieth] was just trying to make sure that I was doing the right thing,” McIlroy told reporters after the round.
+“I think Jordan [Spieth] was just trying to make sure that I was doing the right thing,” McIlroy told reporters after the round yesterday.

 “I was pretty sure that my ball had crossed where I was sort of dropping it.
 It’s so hard, right, because there was no TV evidence.